EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 **Compensation:** Discuss the compensation expectations of the candidate and the compensation range of the position.
 Include stock, bonus, and benefits.
 Make it clear that you do not discuss compensation history.

-**Dealbreakers:** Discuss any absolute requirements that either you have for the candidate or they have for employment.
+**Deal Breakers:** Discuss any absolute requirements that either you have for the candidate or they have for employment.
 These must be clearly discussed in this phase.

 Near the end of the call, remind the candidate of the next steps.
 Ask them if they have any final questions.

 Make note of any follow up tasks you may want to do.
-These can be anything that will help you decide on whether or not to advance the candidate to the next phase, such as:
+These can be anything that will help you decide on whether or not to advance the candidate to the next phase.

+> **Notes: Jessie on 2019-03-01**
+>
+> Work: They've not worked full-time in a remote environment before,
+> but have worked remotely on their team for up to a week at a time.
+> They enjoyed it and felt productive during that time.
+>
+> Growth: They would like to grow in technical leadership skills, such as mentorship, giving good feedback, and breaking down complex tasks.
+>
+> Compensation: They seemed amenable to our compensation range for the position,
+> but would prefer higher equity and lower salary, given a choice.
+>
+> Deal Breakers: Not interested in working somewhere that uses "go fast and break things"
+> to mean "write bad code and move on".
+>
+> To Do:
-- reference calls
+> - reference call: Ashish about working a remote environment
-- reviewing new information
-- following up with HR about insurance details
-- another candidate call to continue a previous agenda item
+> - ask HR: what's the largest life insurance policy we offer?

 After completing your follow ups, you should be certain that a candidate should or should not progress to the next phase.
 If you are not, you either have more follow ups to do or should just pass on the candidate.